 Alternatively, please forward your name, address, phone number, and the program you are interested to Contact@literacysandiego.org.

 Your personal information will ONLY be shared with a partner literacy program.

 Adult Literacy – Tutor adults one-on-one.

 The time commitment is 2, 1 ½ -hour sessions a week for 3 hours total per week.
-Most programs like you to commit to tutoring for at least 6 months.
+Most programs like volunteers to commit to tutoring for at least 6 months.
 The training ranges from 12 – 15 hours depending on the program.
-Hours and locations are very flexible throughout the county.
+Hours and locations are flexible throughout the county.

 Youth and Children – Tutor children one-on-one at schools or community centers.
-Most opportunities to tutor children require you to be available during the school day.
-There are a limited number of programs that have opportunities available during evenings and weekends.
+Most opportunities to tutor children require volunteers to be available during the school day.
+There are a limited number of programs that have tutoring opportunities available during evenings and weekends.
 The time commitment is one hour a week for a period of 3 – 4 months.
-The training sessions are usually 3 – 5 hours on a Saturday morning.
+The training sessions are usually 3 – 5 hours.

 ESL (English as a Second Language) – Tutor adults to improve their speaking and literacy skills in English.
 The time commitment is one day a week for 2 hours.
 Locations and times vary throughout the county.
 Usually this program takes place at church community centers.
 The training is approximately 12 hours.

 Classroom Instruction – Assist in a GED (General Education Development), ESL, or Adult Basic Education class.

 Family Literacy – Work with parents and children ages 0 – 5.
 Help parents improve their literacy and parenting skills.
 The training, time commitment and available hours vary depending on the program.